Networks

 Independent community pharmacy is a vital component of pharmacy practice.
 Independents provide healthcare in underserved areas and constantly offer innovative services that allow pharmacists to practice at the top of their license.
 In the last several years, independent pharmacies have been attacked from several angles, and new opportunities have arisen.
 Independents must continue to evolve and defend our vital space in the healthcare arena.
 Being a member of the Independent Network allows us to band together to improve patient care, fight for adequate reimbursement, and defend against harmful legislation.
 The Network provides a method to connect to discuss best practices, get practice updates, and consult with other practitioners fighting the same battles.

-Network Chair, Dave Randolph, RP
+Network Chair, Ashley Dendinger, PharmD, RP

 Industry Network